 Must Try: Classic Margarita

-Craft has an amazing rooftop patio, complete with a bar, fireplaces/space heaters, a spiffy menu, and of course an unrivaled view.
-Craft has changed the patio game.
-Welcome to the most popular spot in downtown Edmonton during the summer months.
+Craft has an amazing rooftop patio complete with a bar, fireplaces/space heaters, and an unrivaled view.
+They’ve definitely changed the patio game: welcome to the most popular spot in downtown Edmonton.
 Go on, kick your feet up, and pick a pint from Canada’s largest selection of draft beer.

 Must Try: Sangria + Beer Fries

-One of Edmonton’s crown jewels is the extensive river valley – for which the Fairmont Hotel Macdonald hotel patio gives front row seats.
+The North Saskatchewan River Valley is the crown jewel of Alberta’s capital – and the Fairmont Hotel Macdonald has front row seats.
 Grab a cocktail and take in everything from the Muttart Conservatory’s pyramids piercing the skyline, to the Segway riders cruising through the trails just down below.

 Must Try: The Mac’s Sensational Iced Tea